ponzu-cms/docs/src/References/Overview.md

 ```

 Until recently, this would be considered bad practice and would be costly to do
 over HTTP.
-However, with the wide availabilty of HTTP/2 clients, including all
+However, with the wide availability of HTTP/2 clients, including all
 modern web browsers, mobile devices, and HTTP/2 libraries in practically every
 programming language, this pattern is fast and scalable.